trailheadlabs/outerspatial-map-library/README.md

     grunt build

 Internally, the Grunt task uses [browserify](https://github.com/substack/node-browserify) to combine dependencies.
-It is installed locally, along with other required packages, when you run `npm install`.
+It's installed locally, along with other required packages, when you run `npm install`.
 The build task also uses [uglify](https://github.com/gruntjs/grunt-contrib-uglify) and [cssmin](https://npmjs.org/package/grunt-contrib-cssmin) to create minified versions of the library's CSS and JavaScript in `dist/`.

 ## Testing